The Court Process for Appointing a Conservator

 The person allegedly in need of protection is entitled to be present at the hearing, to be represented by counsel, to present evidence and to cross-examine witnesses, including any court appointed examiner and investigator.

-A.R.S. § 14-5407(D)The hearing can be closed to the public if the person or their attorney requests it.
-At the initial hearing, the court must also read the notice of right to a trial by jury into the record.
-Only after making specific findings that a basis for the appointment exists can the court proceed with appointing a conservator or issuing another protective order.
+A.R.S. § 14-5407(D)The person or their attorney can ask to close the hearing to the public.
+The court must read the notice of right to a trial by jury into the record.